This easy hummus recipe makes a dip that is silky smooth. The secret ingredient? Aquafaba! (Also known as chickpea liquid.)

 One such item is hummus.

-While garlic is available all year ‘round, there’s nothing like the plump, juicy cloves of garlic that are available at the farmers market.
+While garlic is available all year ‘round, there’s nothing like the plump, juicy cloves of fresh garlic that are available at the farmers market.
 They kind of snap when you slice into them.

 When I first started making homemade hummus, I was sparing with the tahini.
 So foolish!